 During the year ended December 31, 2018, one loan classified as Cash, Securities, and Other was not making payments in accordance with the original contractual terms.
 The loan was placed on non-accrual and classified as a TDR.
 One loan classified as Commercial and Industrial, which was accruing, was classified as a TDR at December 31, 2018.
-All loans classified as TDRs were making payments in accordance with their modified terms during the year ended December 31, 2018.
-During the year ended December 31, 2017, one loan classified as Commercial and Industrial, which was classified as a TDR still accruing was not making payments in accordance with the modified terms and was placed on non-accrual status.
+All loans classified as TDRs were making payments in accordance with their modified terms during the year ended December 31, 2017, one loan classified as Commercial and Industrial, which was classified as a TDR still accruing was not making payments in accordance with the modified terms and was placed on non-accrual status.